ready4-dev/readyforwhatsnext/content/en/docs/Tutorials/Finding/Individual/index.en.md

 ## Motivation

-When considering whether to use model modules, model developers and users will often want to see examples of each module's application The `ready4` package includes tools to allow a modelling project's maintainers to perform automated searches for vignette examples of model modules and to output tabular summaries of these modules that are suitable for inclusion on documentation website pages.
+When considering whether to use a model module, it is useful to first see tutorials about appropriate use of that module.

 ## Implementation

-Details of how to search for themed collections of modules is described in [another article](https://www.ready4-dev.com/docs/software/libraries/types/module/).
 A table itemising individual model modules and sub-modules authored with `ready4` can be generated using `make_modules_tb`.
-This function scrapes relevant data from the websites of module libraries that have been developed within a specified project's GitHub organisation and may take a couple of minutes to execute.
-In this example, we are going to examine modules from a [youth mental health model](https://www.ready4-dev.com/docs/model/).
+This function scrapes relevant data from the websites of module libraries that have been developed within a specified project's GitHub organisation.

+## Use

+In this example, we are going to examine modules from the [readyforwhatsnext model](https://readyforwhatsnext.org/).
+The value supplied to the `gh_repo_1L_chr` argument specifies the repository in which a dataset of readyforwhatsnext module libraries is stored.
+Note, the following command may take a couple of minutes to execute.

 <div class="highlight">